 Crossing the Mississippi River gives you the opportunity for more historical side-trips, this time into places significant to the Civil War.
 The wavy plains of Missouri level into the long, flat, hot days of farmland in Kansas.

 Fortunately, the Rocky Mountains come into view as you reach Pueblo, Colorado.
 The trail turns north, and ascends to the continental divide, crossing Hoosier Pass at an oxygen-deprived altitude of 11,542 feet.

 Yellowstone National Park warrants a layover of at least a day, as do the Grand Tetons.
 These areas are the Rocky Mountains at their most rocky.
 The 13,000-foot peaks cut through the trees, beckoning to climbers.
 Stop here.

-Missoula, Montana is home to Adventure Cycling’s headquarters, and is another cool town for a resentful night in a hotel.
+Missoula, Montana is home to Adventure Cycling’s headquarters and is another cool town for a restful night in a hotel.
 Adventure Cycling sells maps that note the presence of grocery stores, hotels and attractions along the entire route.

 Oregon presents you with some high, hot mountains before cooling into the lush Cascades and descending into Eugene, which is the largest city on the route.
 A more direct route to the Pacific is an option, but the trail follows the coastline north to Astoria.

-The extra day is worth the time, because the pacific northwest coastline is phenomenal.
-Some areas are so densely wooded that they’re classified as rainforest.
+The extra day is worth the time because the pacific northwest coastline is phenomenal.
+Some areas are so densely wooded that they’re classified as rainforests.

 If You Cycle Across the USA: